jctierney/HTTPServer/README.md

 - Threading each individual request?
 (Not required, but it might help)

 ####Other features:
+These are features that we don't need to complete for the final product, but are instead
+cool little novelty features we could have.
 - Create a cache for storing the files in memory.
 - Configuration (INI) file for the HTTP server (it could load its default settings from this file)